UU-Hydro/RiverScape/README.md

 # RiverScape

-A set of Jupyter notebooks for the evaluation of river management measures.
+This repository holds a set of Jupyter notebooks for the evaluation of river management measures, the RiverScape Python package and necessary input data.